CUB3D/ghidra-hexagon-sleigh/Hexagon/README.md

 - Most commonly used constant extenders supported
 - No broken java plugins needed
 - Support for hardware loops
+- Includes support for redacted System/Monitor and System/Guest instructions
 - Pcode implemented for most common ops (Missing < 1% for most binaries)
 - Function start recovery

 Currently broken / unimplemented:
-- No support for GPR.new (Pred.new is supported)
+- No support for dotnew arguments [wip]
-- No FP or COMPLEX ops
+- COMPLEX instructions are not fully modelled
-- No vector ops
-- Some immediate extentions are missing for less common ops and most duplexes
+- Some immediate extensions are missing for less common ops and most duplexes

 (See notes at top of `Hexagon/data/languages/skel.slaspec`) for up to date details: